Types of Roofing Felt for Sheds

 This is not necessary for a shed – the clout nails will be secure enough to hold the felt down in position.

-Roll out the mineral roofing felt along the lower part of one side of the roof.
-Allowing for sufficient overhang to fold down onto the roof bargeboard (but not the underside roof bargeboard).
-Use clout nails to tack along the top edge of the felt and into the roof board and the bottom edge of the felt into the back bargeboard.
+Roll out the mineral roofing felt along the lower part of one side of the roof, allowing for sufficient overhang to fold down onto the roof bargeboard (but not the underside roof bargeboard).
+Use clout nails to tack along the top edge of the felt into the roof board and the bottom edge of the felt into the back bargeboard.
 Repeat this process along the higher part of the roof.
 Fold down the overhanging felt on the gable ends and tack this into place.
 Front and side bargeboards will cover any untidy edges.

 Important: Use Step Ladders to put on the roof felt but do not climb on top of the roof.
 Ensure there is a second person to support you when using a ladder.

 Shed felt will typically last around 5 years.
 However, if you go for a shed with a polyester backed shed felt, this can last up to 15 years.
 Although polyester backed felt is the same thickness as standard, it is much stronger and more difficult to tear, so it lasts longer.